-The town, may require a person who engaged in a land-disturbing activity and failed to retain sediment generated by the activity, as required by G.S.
-113A-57 (3), to restore the waters and land affected by the failure so as to minimize the detrimental effects of the resulting pollution by sedimentation.
+Lincoln County may require a Person who engaged in a land-disturbing activity and failed to retain sediment generated by the activity, as required by N.C.G.S. §113A-57 (3), to restore the waters and land affected by the failure so as to minimize the detrimental effects of the resulting pollution by sedimentation.
 This authority is in addition to any other civil or criminal penalty or injunctive relief authorized under this ordinance.